 How to get the media to your event

 - Send your advisory to your local media.
-You can usually find email or fax numbers for your local radio stations and newspapers on their websites.
+You can usually find email addresses for your local radio stations and newspapers on their websites.
 Look for the number for the main newsroom.
 If your event will look dramatic, don't forget to call your local television stations as well.
-Be sure to send your advisory out one-week ahead of time to give reporters time to get your event onto their busy schedules.
+Be sure to send reporters your advisory one week ahead of time so reporters can slot your event into their busy schedules.
 It also is a good idea to send them the advisory again the morning of the event, as newsroom staff usually meet each morning to plan that day’s coverage.

 Additional tips and resources

-- Make follow-up phone calls.
-The day after you send your advisory, you should follow-up with the reporters you sent your advisory to.
-Review the advisory and have it in front of your when making your calls.
+Make follow-up phone calls.
+The day after you send your advisory, you should follow up with the reporters you sent your advisory to.
+Review the advisory and have it in front of you when making your calls.
 Here's a sample call:

 Hi, I am [your name], a resident of [name your town] and I'd like to let you know about a potential news event that I thought might interest you.
 Do you have a brief second to talk?
 [If the reporter is on a deadline, they may not be able to speak to you just then.
 Ask them when a better time would be for you to call back.
 Then be sure to call them back at that time!]